elk-zone/elk/README.md

 ## 🚀 Contributing

-Feel free to open PRs on this repo if you want to contribute to Crab!
+Feel free to open PRs on this repo if you want to contribute to crab!
 If you want to contribute to Elk, check out their [Contributing Guide](./CONTRIBUTING.md).

 ### Local Setup